You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 Seeing the lame man healed, the leaders couldn’t oppose anything that Peter and John testified about.

-Later, the council members conferred with one another (Acts 4:15, ESV).
+Later, the council members conferred with one another.

 “What shall we do with these men?
-A notable sign has been performed through them.”
-It was “evident to all the inhabitants of Jerusalem.”
-And “we cannot deny it.”
+For that a notable sign has been performed through them is evident to all the inhabitants of Jerusalem, and we cannot deny it” (Acts 4:16, ESV).

 Yet, the leaders didn’t want Peter and John’s testimony to spread anymore.
 Hence, they called and charged them never to teach in the name of Jesus.

-But Peter and John showed how brave and faithful they were.
-“Whether it is right in the sight of God to listen to you rather than to God, you must judge.”
+But the two apostles showed how brave and faithful they were.
+They advised the leaders, “Whether it is right in the sight of God to listen to you rather than to God, you must judge” (verse 19, ESV).

-“For we cannot but speak of what we have seen and heard.”
+“For we cannot but speak of what we have seen and heard” (verse 20, ESV).

 But the leaders couldn’t find anything wrong enough to punish them.
 So, they finally set Peter and John free.